deitypray/docs/docs/en_US/FAQs.md

 # Frequently asked questions

-### Linera is the fastest blockchain, why CheCko need to wait sometimes?
+### Linera is the fastest blockchain, why does CheCko need to wait sometimes?

 As we already described, Linera is the fastest blockchain, but at this moment, CheCko is focused on building a workable version of the Linera Chrome extension wallet, and the implementation may be not optimal.
 We will continue to optimize this.